Yijing (monk): Biography

 In 695, he completed all translation works and finally returned to China at Luoyang and received a grand welcome back by Empress Wu Zetian.
 His total journey took 25 years.
 He brought back some 400 Buddhist texts translated into Chinese.

-The Account of Buddhism sent from the South Seas and Buddhist Monk's Pilgrimage of the Tang Dynasty are two of Yijing's best travel diaries, describing his adventurous journey to Srivijaya and India, reporting on the society of India, the lifestyles of various local peoples, and more.
+The A Record of Buddhist Practices Sent Home from the Southern Sea and Buddhist Monk's Pilgrimage of the Tang Dynasty are two of Yijing's best travel diaries, describing his adventurous journey to Srivijaya and India, reporting on the society of India, the lifestyles of various local peoples, and more.